zio/zio-deriving/README.md

 ## Lower Level

-`shapely` is just a bunch of generated code.
+`zio-deriving` is just a bunch of generated code.
 Typeclass authors can use that mechanism directly if they can't write lawful AC/DC instances.

-`shapely` data types mirror cases classes and sealed traits of all shapes (hence the name!)
+`zio-deriving` data types mirror cases classes and sealed traits of all shapes (hence the name!)

 ```scala
 sealed trait Shape[A]